-On the Summary page of a Google Business Profile Audit report (these screenshots were taken before the GMB rebrand), you’ll find a series of tabs that tells you how accurate your listing is and what needs updating.
+On the Summary page of a Google Business Profile Audit report, you’ll find a series of tabs that tell you how accurate your listing is and what needs updating.

 The first tab is called Reviews.
 It shows the total number of reviews on your business’s Google Business Profile and the average star rating.
 There’s also a table below that shows you the five most recent reviews.

 Having great customer reviews is obviously very beneficial for a business, and they play a key part in GBP, too.
 Your average star rating is shown in the local pack, and many SEO experts believe that review signals are one of the most influential local ranking factors.

 So, this tab is great for highlighting if your business needs more Google reviews or your average star rating is low.
 Our Reputation Manager tool is great for helping you to get more Google reviews as well as to manage and respond to them quickly.

 The Duplicates tab flags up any duplicate GBP listings that have been detected for your business.
 Duplicate listings confuse customers and split your rankings, so if you find any in your own report, you’ll want to remove them as soon as possible.
 For instructions on how to do this, visit Google Business Profile Help.

 The next tab along is called NAP Comparison.
 This shows you if there are any inconsistencies with the information included in your GBP listing compared to those used to set up the report.

 NAP stands for name, address, and phone number.
 Making sure NAP data is accurate and consistent is an important part of Local SEO due to the role it plays in both search engine visibility and consumer trust.
 It can either give you a leg up in rankings or stunt your local pack and voice search visibility.
 It can also either make it easy for people to find you or frustrate them and eat into brand trust.